 Associate Professor of Cultures, Societies and Global Studies

-Daniel Noemi Voionmaa is a scholar of Latin American literature and culture.
+Daniel Noemi Voionmaa is a cultural critic, chronicler, and scholar of Latin American literature and culture.
 His research and teaching focuses on the intersection of critical theory and literature, and on visual arts, film, and politics.
-He is the author of three books and many articles.
+He is the author of four books and many articles.

 Leer la pobreza en América Latina: Literatura y velocidad (Cuarto Propio, 2004; second edition 2011) develops the notion of the Aesthetic of Poverty, using the concept of velocity as a starting point to analyze literature, film, and visual arts in Ecuador and the Southern Cone during at the turn of the 21st century.